 Can you clone system or disk to dissimilar hardware?

 In general, you are only allowed to clone system or disk to a computer with the same hardware.
 If clone Windows to different hardware, your computer may not start as normal.
-But, in Windows 10, there are compatible drivers which can guarantee to access the system.
+But, in Windows 10, the built-in driver has strong compatibility, which can help you access the system in most cases.

 In sum, cloning OS or hard drive to different hardware can only be used on Windows 10.
 And you cannot use this method on all the previous version of Windows 10, such as, Windows XP, Windows 7, Windows 8, etc.